szabgab/banner-builder.rs/site/pages/index.md

 ---
-title: Babu, the Banner Builder
+title: Banbu, the Banner Builder
 timestamp: 2023-11-21T17:30:01
 description: Generating images from a config file
 ---